Social inhibition: Power

-Increase
+Factors that increase social inhibition

 Power

 Certain factors can increase social inhibition in individuals.
 Increased inhibitions can occur in different situations and for different reasons.
 One major factor that contributes to the increase of social inhibition is power.
 Reduced power is linked to an array of negative affect, one of which being increased social inhibitions.
 Power, in this instance, can be defined as a fundamental factor in social relationships that is central to interactions, influencing behavior and emotional display.
 Further, power is such an essential factor in social relationships because power determines who is the giver and who is the receiver in the exchange of rewards and resources.
 Power is present in all social relationships, not just typical hierarchical establishments such as in employment or school settings.
 Power, then, is related to increased social inhibitions when an individual feels that they are in a powerless or diminished power position.
 Those who are deemed to be high in power are generally richer in resources and freedom, as well as decreased levels of social inhibition, whereas those who are deemed to be low in power are generally low in resources, constrained, and prone to experiencing increased social inhibition.

 Research shows that individuals who are considered to be low in power experience more social threats and punishments, and generally have less access to social resources.
 As a result of this these individuals are prone to developing more sensitivity to criticism from others, and are more susceptible to accepting when someone constrains them.
 These factors contribute to increasing social inhibition in those individuals.
 Similarly, studies have shown that the absence of power can heighten the processes associated with social inhibition.
 Experiments on the interaction between power and inhibition have shown that when participants are in a situation where they perceive more punishments and threats their cognition and behavior will show more signs of social inhibition related affect.
 Environments which distinguish the differences between the powerful and the powerless can lead to the social inhibition of the power reduced individuals as a response to their social interactions with the heightened power individuals.